 Common scenarios include:

-The lender is requiring a new mortgage under the new owner’s name.
+- The lender requires a new mortgage under the new owner’s name

 Transferring Property After the Death of a Co-owner